tizeta/github.io/README.md

 # web
-This is the first Odin website project.
+This is where my web pages live